 Due to convenience, digital payments are growing each year exponentially.
 With that said, in-person transactions are not entirely considered old news.
 Let’s take the mortgage industry as an example here.
 Even though it is possible to pay for a mortgage online, many people prefer walking in each month.
 This may have to do with consumers obtaining mortgages at their long-standing financial institution where they may have a direct relationship with their loan officer and other staff members.

 There is no doubt mobile apps, chatbots, and secure online payment portals have made repayment of loans more accessible and faster for all involved.
-But the traditional walk-in payment is not entirely dead, so remember to keep a reliable in-person payment method in place for consumers who prefer a face to face option.
+Certain entities are also capable of adding a conveinence fee payment system onboard to greatly reduce payment costs.
+But the traditional walk-in payment is not entirely dead, so remember to keep a reliable in-person payment method in place for consumers who prefer a face-to-face option.

 Natural Language Processing is Improving

 Even in consumer finance, customer experience plays a pivotal role in improving brand recognition and reputability.
 Lenders looking to better user satisfaction are rapidly incorporating Natural Language Processing (NLP) in electronic systems.

 NLP systems such as text messaging, chatbots, and IVR understand client queries and provide resourceful insights.
 These automated systems can answer even the most complicated questions about consumer lending without a live agent on the line.

 NLPs can be used to:

 - Assist customer service reps in the provision of client support